JanssenProject/jans/docs/contribute/testing.md

 ---
 tags:
   - administration
-  - reference
+  - contribute
-  - REST API
+  - Testing
-  - javadocs
+  - Quality Assurance
 ---

-# Test And QA Process For Janssen Project
+# Test And Quality Assurance For Janssen Project

 The Janssen Project is a large, complex project with tons of inter-dependency.
 If we aren't test-driven, anarchy will ensue.